 An interpretive penalty is the most high-sensitivity inflection point mechanism impacting the game of professional football.
 For some reason they are not as impactful in its analogue, the NCAA of college football.
 Not that referees are not frustrating in that league either, but they do not have the world-crushing and stultifying impact as do the officials inside of the NFL.
 NFL officials single-handedly and often determine the outcome of games, division competitions and Super Bowl appearances.
 They achieve this (whether intended or not) impact by means of a critically placed set of calls, and more importantly no-calls, with regard to these interpretive subjective penalties.
 Patterns which can be observed as consistent across decades of the NFL’s agency-infused and court-defined ‘entertainment’.
 Let’s examine these call (Indigo Point Commissions) and no-call (Indigo Point Omissions) patterns by means of two specific and recent team examples respectively – the cases of the 2019 Oakland Raiders and the 2017 New England Patriots (note: only the Oakland Raider analysis is presented in this extract from the original article and the analysis was expanded to cover NFL seasons 2009 – 2021).

-Indigo-Commission Disadvantages Specific NFL Teams: Case of the Oakland/Las Vegas Raiders
+NFL Targets Specific NFL Teams for Harm: Case of the Oakland/Las Vegas Raiders

 Argument #1 – The 2009 – 2021 Penalty Detriment-Benefit Spread and Raider 60-Year Penalty History

 However, it is not whether your team is the most penalized in any given year; rather, it is the spread between how often a team is penalized per play, as compared to how often their opponents are penalized per play.
-The differential spread between penalties-per-play-against and penalties-per-play-for the Raiders, during NFL seasons 2009-2021, can be observed in Exhibit 2 to the right.
-I created this through analyzing the penalty databases at NFLPenalties.com.5 The detailed data analysis for both the Exhibit 2 ‘spread’ and Exhibit 1 ‘bias’ can be viewed by clicking here.
+The differential spread between penalties-per-play-against and penalties-per-play-for the Raiders, during NFL seasons 2009-2021, can be observed in Exhibit 1b below.
+I created this through analyzing the penalty databases at NFLPenalties.com.6 The detailed data analysis for both the Exhibit 1b ‘spread’ and Exhibit 1a ‘bias’ can be viewed by clicking here.
 As one can clearly see, the Raiders fare much worse in penalty-per-play differential than any other team, a full 51% worse than even the #3 disfavored team in the NFL from 2009-2021.
 Amazingly, these years were not even as highly biased as were many of the prior years back to 1968.
 Seven decades of cheating on the part of the NFL and its officiating.

 True to form, the Oakland/Las Vegas Raiders held the highest penalty-per-play differential again for the NFL 2019 Season.
-The chart at the open of this article was developed through game 10 of the 2019 season, when the disparity was obvious and particularly ludicrous.
+Through game 10 of the 2019 season, the disparity was obvious and particularly ludicrous.
 For most of the 2019 season, the Raiders were the most penalized team per game play in the NFL – while the least penalized team was whatever team happened to be playing the Raiders each week.
+That imbalance was the absurdity which became the impetus for this article.
+I just got tired of paying the NFL money for bullshit.
 One can view the supporting analysis for that assessment by clicking here.
 One can view another typical year’s bias against the Las Vegas Raiders in this Penalty Spread Differential Chart for 2021 as well.
-In this one the Raiders were only bumped from #1 ‘least favored’ team status to #2, after a 14 penalty Dallas Cowboys game on Thanksgiving day.
+In this one the Raiders were only bumped from #1 ‘least favored’ team status to #2, after an 18 penalty Dallas Cowboys game on Thanksgiving day.